Thursday, 19 January 2012

 From this we can make tea and coffee throughout the day, with fruit always available.

-For breakfast, cereal, coffee, toast, fruit juice and soft-boiled eggs.
+For breakfast: cereal, coffee, toast, fruit juice and eggs (soft-boiled, scrambled, fried or poached).

-For lunch, egg, tuna or toasted cheese sandwiches, a cup of soup.
+For lunch: hard boiled egg, tuna or toasted cheese or smoked mackerel sandwiches, a cup of soup.

-And for an evening meal, choose from soup, scrambled eggs and bacon or poached egg with baked beans on toast, grilled sardines, pasta and tomato sauce +/- bacon, or pasta and tuna or pasta with cheese sauce (using a roux of milk butter and grated cheese).
+And for an evening meal: choose from soup, scrambled eggs and bacon or poached egg with baked beans on toast, grilled sardines, pasta and tomato sauce +/- bacon, or pasta and tuna or pasta with cheese sauce (using a roux of milk butter and grated cheese), soup with added noodles.
+Smoked mackerel can be used for sandwiches, added to scrambled eggs or mixed with white sauce and served with pasta.

-For boat cooking I prefer pasta to rice or potatoes (though cut thinly these can work well) as it is easier to keep in store and quicker to cook.
+For boat cooking I prefer pasta or dried egg noodles to rice or potatoes (though cut thinly these can fry quickly) as it is easier to keep in store and quicker to cook.
 I prefer bacon to sausages for the same reason.
 To cook rice in ten minutes without it sticking to the pan I use boil-in-a-bag rice.
-Then I can cook up a vegetarian stir fry (using a bottled sauce of hoisin or szechuan) from any finely cut vegetables I could find.
+Then I can cook up a vegetarian stir fry (using a bottled sauce of hoisin or szechuan) from any finely cut vegetables I can find.

 But please, No Pot Noodles!
 They are an offence against nature!